 Sydney Auchinleck – female despite the name – was an impressive woman from an early age.
-A published poet in her teens, she wanted to be an engineer but Trinity College wasn’t ready for that in the early 1900s, or indeed the late 1900s.
+A published poet in her teens, she wanted to be an engineer but Trinity College wasn’t ready for that in the early 1900s, or indeed even by the end of the 1960s.
 Sydney consoled herself by becoming the first female chemistry graduate and a mechanic in her spare time.
 Her story is included in a memoir recently published by her family one of whom has volunteered this guest blog post.

 The role of Trinity College Dublin during the Easter Rising has been well documented, and during the course of the commemorations, numerous personal experiences of this period have been brought to public attention.
 An eye-witness account by alumnus James Alexander Glen was presented to the Manuscripts & Archives Research Library just over 50 years after the events of 1916, and it is a record of his involvement in the protection of the College (TCD MS 4456).
 We know from other manuscript sources that JA Glen, the son of a farmer, was born in Newtowncunningham, County Donegal, and entered College in October 1911, aged 17 years.
 He received his early education at Foyle College, Derry.
 In 1914 he was awarded a scholarship in classics, graduating with a BA in Winter 1915 and MA in Summer 1919.
 He joined the TCD Officer Training Corps (OTC) in his second year as an undergraduate.
 He was a recipient of a silver cup, one of a number of replicas of the two original cups that were presented to the College by local business who had benefited from OTC actions during the Rebellion.